 *09

 Waivers.
 If, in the judgment of the Planning Commission, the implementation of a private road in accord with the Standards and Specifications for Subdivisions and Other Development Projects with Public and Private Roads as promulgated by the Grand Traverse County Road Commission, or similar successor regulations, will result in the loss or degradation of important natural features, upon the recommendation of the Zoning Administrator, the Planning Commission may approve a waiver of the strict application of such standards for a private road.
 An applicant for such a waiver shall identify the specific features that would be lost or degraded through the use of said Standards and alternative methodologies considered to mitigate such loss or degradation.
-The Zoning Administrator shall consult with the Grand Traverse County Rural Fire Department and may consult with experts as needed to evaluate such a request and the cost of such consultation shall be borne by the applicant. *09
+The Zoning Administrator shall consult with the Emergency Services and Fire Protection agencies and may consult with experts as needed to evaluate such a request and the cost of such consultation shall be borne by the applicant. *09

 Emergency Services Review.
 The private road plan shall be reviewed and approved by the appropriate Emergency Services and Fire Protection agencies before approval is granted by the Township. *09